Cockatoo (Vic.)

 Cockatoo is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, the estimated population of the suburb of Cockatoo (Vic.) is around 4,608 as of Feb 2026.
-This reflects an increase of 200 people since the 2021 Census, which reported a population of 4,408 people.
-The change is inferred from the resident population of 4,574 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 13 validated new addresses since the Census date.
-This level of population equates to a density ratio of 162 persons per square kilometer.
-Population growth for the area was primarily driven by natural growth that contributed approximately 56% of overall population gains during recent periods.
+The population of the suburb of Cockatoo (Vic.) is estimated to be around 4,608 as of February 2026.
+This figure reflects an increase of 200 people since the 2021 Census, which reported a population of 4,408 people.
+The change is inferred from AreaSearch's estimation of the resident population at 4,574 in June 2024, based on examination of the latest ERP data release by the ABS, and an additional 13 validated new addresses since the Census date.
+This level of population results in a density ratio of 162 persons per square kilometer.
+Natural growth contributed approximately 56% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with a base year of 2022.
-For any SA2 areas not covered by this data, AreaSearch is utilising the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group from these aggregations are also applied across all areas for years 2032 to 2041.
-Anticipating future population dynamics, lower quartile growth of national areas is anticipated.
-The area is expected to expand by 134 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 2.5% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023, adjusting them using a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group are applied across all areas for years 2032 to 2041.
+By 2041, the suburb is expected to expand by 105 persons based on aggregated SA2-level projections, reflecting an increase of 1.5% in total over the 17 years.

 Frequently Asked Questions - Population